Leonard Rodway: Early life

 Rodway was born in Torquay Devon, England, the thirteenth child of Henry Barron Rodway, a dentist and inventor of the Rodway life buoy, and his wife Elizabeth, née Allin.
-Leonard Rodway was educated in Birmingham and aboard the Thames Nautical Training College ship, Worcester, obtaining double first-class certificates.
-He served for three years as a midshipman in the merchant service, but decided to follow his father into dentistry.
-He obtained the licentiateship of the Royal College of Surgeons, London in 1878.

 Career

 Rodway emigrated to Australia and settled in Hobart, Tasmania.
 Rodway was registered under the first Tasmanian Dental Act 1884, but is mainly remembered for his interest in botany.
-In 1896 he was appointed honorary government botanist for Tasmania, and held this position for 36 years.
-His work in this connexion was largely done at week-ends and during his holidays.

 He was elected a trustee of the Tasmanian Museum, and Botanical Gardens, in 1911, and became director of the latter in 1928, when he pressed for a more scientific role for the Gardens, deprecating their use as solely for public recreation.
-Rodway was chairman of the Field Naturalists' Club, the national park board, and was on the fisheries and the technical schools and other boards.
-He acted as an advisory officer to the forestry department and was for some years lecturer in botany at the University of Tasmania.
-He also did valuable work for the museum and botanical gardens.

-In 1930, Rodway assisted Harold Comber in his plant hunting expedition, during which 147 Tasmanian species were collected and despatched to the UK.
-Failing health caused his retirement in 1932.
+In 1930, Rodway assisted Harold Comber in his plant hunting expedition, during which 147 Tasmanian species were collected and dispatched to the UK.

 Works

 From 1892 to 1928 Rodway presented scientific papers, principally to the Royal Society of Tasmania to which he was elected in 1884, and published The Tasmanian Flora (Hobart, 1903), a standard reference for forty years, Some Wild Flowers of Tasmania (Hobart, 1910) and Tasmanian Bryophyta (Hobart, 1914–16).
-He also compiled a complete description of the mosses and hepatics of Tasmania, and contributed numerous papers to the Papers and Proceedings of the Royal Society of Tasmania.
-His botanical library was presented to the Royal Society of Tasmania by his widow.